-- 2. Eligibility for Group of Individuals or Area of Service Delivery Not Applicable - 3.
-Eligibility for Subrecipients Not Applicable
+- 2. Eligibility for Group of Individuals or Area of Service Delivery Not Applicable

+- 3. Eligibility for Subrecipients Not Applicable

+- G. Matching, Level of Effort, Earmarking

-1. Matching - Not Applicable
+- 1. Matching Not Applicable

+- 2.1 Level of Effort Maintenance of Effort

 See IV, "Other Information," for guidance on State MOE expended by tribes.